Addressing intramolecular vibrational redistribution in a single molecule through pump and probe surface-enhanced vibrational spectroscopy: Results

-To prepare the discussion of the emitted spectra under strong pumping and that of the signatures of IVR that they contain, we analyze first the underlying physics of IVR under Stokes SERS pumping by focusing on the population of the states involved in the Fermi resonance.
-In Fig. \ref{fig:CW_SERS} (b), we show the evolution of the states population with pumping intensity $I_{\textsc{vis}}$.
+To prepare the discussion of the emitted spectra under strong pumping and of the signatures of IVR that they contain, we analyze first the underlying physics of IVR under Stokes SERS pumping by focusing on the population of the states involved in the Fermi resonance.
+In Fig. \ref{fig:CW_SERS} (b), we show the evolution of the state population with pumping intensity $I_{\textsc{vis}}$.
 We first set the Fermi resonance coupling to zero ($g_{\textsc{f}}=0$), corresponding to the dashed lines.
 In this case, the population of the states $|0,1\rangle$ (blue dashed line) and $|0,2\rangle$ (orange dashed line) of vibration B is constant at low pumping intensity, corresponding to the thermal population.
 The population starts to increase with pumping for $I_{\textsc{vis}} \gtrsim 10^5$ \textmu W.\textmu m$^{-2}$.
-The population of the first excited state of vibration A, that is $|1,0\rangle$ (red dashed line), is also thermal at low intensity but starts to increases linearly with $I_{\textsc{vis}}$ at a lower threshold $I_{\textsc{vis}} \gtrsim 10^3$ \textmu W.\textmu m$^{-2}$.
+The population of the first excited state of vibration A, that is $|1,0\rangle$ (red dashed line), is also thermal at low intensity but starts to increase linearly with $I_{\textsc{vis}}$ at a lower threshold $I_{\textsc{vis}} \gtrsim 10^3$ \textmu W.\textmu m$^{-2}$.
 In the absence of IVR coupling, the increase in states population is due to the vibrational pumping induced by the optomechanical interaction between the visible pump, the optical cavity and the molecule, as discussed in Section \ref{sec:canonical_molecular_opto}.
-In particular, Eq. (\ref{eq:vibrational_occupation_steady_state}) shows that the population of the states becomes proportional to $I_{\textsc{vis}}$ when pumping induced by Stokes SERS processes overcomes non-radiative vibrational decay, and that the pumping rate is proportional to $ g_{\textsc{vis},i}^2$.
-The fact that $g_{\textsc{vis,a}} \gg g_{\textsc{vis,b}}$ (Section \ref{sec:parameters}) thus explains that the transition between thermal and nonthermal population is reached at much lower $I_{\textsc{vis}}$ for state $|1,0\rangle$ of vibration A than for states $|0,2\rangle$ and $|0,1\rangle$ of vibration B under the absence of Fermi resonance coupling.
+In particular, Eq. (\ref{eq:vibrational_occupation_steady_state}) shows that the population of the states becomes proportional to $g_{\textsc{vis},i}^2 I_{\textsc{vis}}$ when pumping induced by Stokes SERS processes overcomes non-radiative vibrational decay.
+The fact that $g_{\textsc{vis,a}} \gg g_{\textsc{vis,b}}$ (Section \ref{sec:parameters}) and the much lower thermal population of vibration A thus explains that the transition between thermal and nonthermal population is reached at much lower $I_{\textsc{vis}}$ for state $|1,0\rangle$ of vibration A than for states $|0,2\rangle$ and $|0,1\rangle$ of vibration B in the absence of Fermi resonance coupling.